timeteam/timeteam.github.io/_posts/Non_fiction/2019-02-02-the-tangled-tree.md

 ***
 <img width="256" align="right" src="https://d1a37ygoufymvg.cloudfront.net/resized/width-298/path-assets/covers/v1/9780008310684.jpg" alt="">
-An easily consumed account of how undirected curiosity-driven research into the bacterial genome and immune systems led to the discovery of CRISPR-Cas9 and the development of that into a cheap, simple (if you are a biochemist) and widely available gene editing system.
+Short summary: the "tree" of life is actually reticulate, a network.
+Of course this is old news, the symbiotic origin of the eukaryote cell has been taught to undergraduates in Australia since the 1970s.
+I was hoping to find more news on recent discoveries of hybridisation & lateral gene transfer in metazoans but had to wait until the final chapters, and especially pp. 351-364 on retroviruses to be partially rewarded.
+But worth the whole book for those pages alone, the work of Thierry Heidmann and colleagues on multipe origin of placental genes through retroviruses indep[endently

 Miscellaneous comments, positives:
+- Thoroughly researched over several years

-* Short easy to read and easy to understand chapters
+- Short easy to read and easy to understand chapters
-* "Prokaryotes" is a non-group, rather like "invertebrates", I didn't realise that.
+- "Prokaryotes" is a non-group, rather like "invertebrates", I didn't realise that.

 Miscellaneous comments, negatives:

  - Too many USA colloquialisms, including a few that nobody who has mostly lived in other countries will understand.
  - Too much of Carl Woese.
-I found no evidence that he was as important as Quammen seems to think.
-Woese undoubtedly had flashes of brilliance
+I found no evidence that he was as important as Quammen seems to think, nor was Woese as important as Woese thought.
+Woese repeatedly asserted that he had advanced evolutionary thinking more than Darwin - a huge delusional blind spot which Quammen tacitly acknowledges.